Adding White Toner Printing to Expand Your HTV Business

 The true limitation or challenge here is layering HTV and lining up each color in the design accurately and consistently.
 This can take some skills and require a big learning curve.
 However, even if you line up the design correctly, the vinyl will feel thick, heavy, and bulky on the garment, leaving a lot to be desired in terms of look and feel.

-From HTV to White Toner: Jodie Bucu- AMTwinspirations
+Expand Your HTV Business with OKI White Toner: Jodie Bucu- AMTwinspirations

 This was the exact challenge that Jodie Bucu, owner of the Etsy shop AMTwinspirations, was faced with.
 Often, she was limited in the designs she could produce due to the number of colors.
 Jodie is a small business owner that makes custom goods with heat transfer vinyl from her home.
 She uses a Silhouette Cameo® 4 Plus cutting machine for her heat transfer vinyl.

 Jodie often gets orders to add logos to shirts.
-While this can be easy for single-color designs, it is common that she is faced with multi-color logos or images.
+While this can be easy for single-color designs, often she is faced with multi-color logos or images.
 With more complex logo designs, the quality degrades rapidly.

 The feeling of the design on the garment ends up feeling stiff and looking bad.
 This is due to all the color layering necessary to complete the logo.
 It’s difficult to get layers to line up properly and lead to messy-looking finished products.